 In this packet, you will find 10 weeks of work.
 Each week has an explanation for you, an activity to try each week, and one one practice page.
 With the activity and practice page, each week should take about one hour.
 We suggest you spread this work over at least two days each week.
 For the questions, ask your child these throughout the week- whenever you think of it!
 The best thing you can do to help your child be successful is to read through this work and talk to your child about math and the world around them!

 Please return this workbook to your child's teacher on their first day of school.
-If you have any questions, you can reach out to Donna Green, our math coordinator at d.green@wissahickoncharter.org.

 We are so glad to have you as part of our community, happy summer!